 The World Needs a Different Philosophy

 Just like how we see tango affects how we dance it, how we perceive ourselves affects how we behave and live.
 Over millions of years of evolution we humans gradually differentiated ourselves from beasts .
 The difference between us and animals can be summed up in one word: humanity.
 Our understanding of our own humanity reached a height in the 14th-17th centuries.
-Unlike the distorted images of man in contemporary art, his dignity, nobility and beauty are themes of the Renaissance.
+Unlike the distorted images of man in contemporary art, his/her dignity, nobility and beauty are themes of the Renaissance.
 The consequent sublimation of human spirit led to the rebellions against all restrictions on human liberty, the establishment of democracy, the discharge of human creativity, the advancement of science and technology, and the prosperity of modern civilization.

 October 9, 2014